Course Catalogue

 BSM-283 Salesmanship

-This course introduces the students to the exciting world of sales management.
-This course addresses the complex and demanding responsibilities of sales personnel, including forecasting, territory management, understanding customer expectations and buyer behavior; gathering feedback; communicating; budgeting and relating sales goals to marketing goals.
-It emphasizes on the significance of the strategic role of the sales function and the importance of recruiting, training and rewarding the right salesforce to enhance the performance of the organization.
-3-0-3
+This course introduces students to the world of sales management, addressing the complex and demanding responsibilities of sales personnel.
+Topics include forecasting, territory management, understanding customer expectations and buyer behavior, gathering feedback, communication, budgeting, and aligning sales goals with marketing goals.
+The course emphasizes the strategic role of the sales function and the importance of recruiting, training, and rewarding the right salesforce to enhance organizational performance.

 • Pre Requisite: None